pyndasaivamsi/Digital-clock/README.md

 # Digital-clock
 This is a digital clock implemented using Arduino on Tinkercad.
-It displays time in te format HH:MM:SS with month and date at right-bottom corner.
+It displays time in the format HH:MM:SS with month and date at right-bottom corner.

 The final design view is as follows:
 ![view](https://user-images.githubusercontent.com/97884235/178207517-24a9ae05-f923-48ff-993d-fbe7e97ee896.png)